textmining-infopros/Curated-Datasets/README.md

 * [Tamilnet](https://www.dropbox.com/s/dtqnzcbkcp07u5e/tamilnet-tapi.csv?dl=0) &mdash; A sample of news stories from the website Tamilnet.
 * [Anphoblach](https://www.dropbox.com/s/lrmt92q59npx0x5/anphoblacht-tapi.csv?dl=0) &mdash; A sample of news stories from the website Anphoblacht.

-Each link goes to a Dropbox item that has a download link.
-Download the file to your desktop.

 # CD 2

 [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday)